The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: On the Rational Group and the Related Groups

+After these potential identifications, our new transducer can have no more states than the original transducer $A$.

-Grigorchuk et al. prove (in their context, but the proof is essentially the same in ours) that these steps produce the unique (up to isomorphism) reduced, non-degenerate initial transducer in any $\omega$-equivalency class (Proposition 2.8 of \cite{GNSenglish}).
+Grigorchuk et al. prove (in their context, but the proof is essentially the same in ours) that these steps produce from the transducer $A_{q_0}$ a reduced non-degenerate initial transducer in its $\omega$-equivalence class, which is unique up to isomorphism of transducers (see Proposition 2.8 of \cite{GNSenglish}).